 This project is being conducted in three separate phases with environmental monitoring of ground and surface water ongoing.

-Phase III of the project will be the design and construction of the RRC facility.
-This phase of the project will be completed in 2022.
+Phase III of the project is the design and construction of the RRC facility.
+This phase of the project is currently underway and will be completed in 2022.
 Individuals, groups, organizations, or companies interested in sharing their ideas for diverting waste materials through the RRC site (wood waste, glass, rubble, fabrics, furniture, etc.) can contact Let’s Talk Trash at firstname.lastname@example.org.

 Phase II of the project was the closure of the incinerator ash landfill site which included the excavation of buried materials as well as the completion of the earthworks for the new RRC facility.
 This work was completed in December, 2020.
 Check out this article regarding the Phase II work in the PR PEAK entitled Resource Recovery Centre in Powell River Enters Second Phase.
 View the video below documenting the work performed as part of Phase II.